30 Surprising Subscription Box Ideas

 To buy: $89 for 12 pairs; thetiebar.com.

 You could get her a trendy lariat necklace or a set of mismatched studs to up her style factor.
 You could even try your luck at picking out a pair of wide-legged pants or a bell-sleeved blouse to encourage her to try a new trend.
-Or, you could let the fashionable experts at The Zoe Report make the style decisions for you.
+Or, you could let the fashionable experts at Box of Style make the dressing decisions for you.

 Love With Food